-After many frustrating years in the breed, fate would bring Luis and I together.
-And after many conversations some heated and many that had nothing to do with dogs.
-We discovered that we shared many of the same principals and morals.
+After many frustrating years in the breed of American Bulldogs; fate would bring Luis and I together.
+And after many conversations; some heated and many that had nothing to do with dogs, we discovered that we shared many of the same principals and morals.
 Whether it be life, family, code of friendship or the dogs our points of view and goals were pretty simple straight forward and similar.
 So when a situation arose where we both saw opportunity to do a good thing for the dogs, but neither of us had the ability to make it happen alone.
 I guess what should have been obvious long before was staring us in the face and we decided to collaborate under one name to produce the best Johnson -type bulldogs we can.
 Which was to focus on Johnson-type which is a bully dog but with Scott/performance lines of American Bulldogs in the mix.
 We feel the diversity of genetics gives more opportunity to select toward health and temperament.
 And to give us that muscled physique, buff, tight skin bully type of dog that we desire.

 We also adhere to the thought process that form follows function and this is why a bulldog has these traits.
 The term form follows function was adopted by breeders from the field of Architecture.
 You here some breeders referring to themselves as dogmen and yet misusing this phrase.
 They use this phrase as if to say a dog that has perfect structure will function.
 If that were what it meant then it would say function follows form.
 Another words if you have form you will have function.
 But the statement is "form follows function" .
 This says that the function is decided first and then you form the dog to its function.
 Thus a Dachshund came about because first they wanted a dog to do the function of hunting animals in burrows.
 Obviously a long legged dog could not do this function.
 So a dog was formed to meet the function that was decided upon.
 As it was with the Bulldog.
 Being lower and loaded in the front helped the dog to use its rear as a pivot while keeping its front low and wide ready and capable of quick and powerful pivots.
 And being able to stay below the horns of a lowered head of a bull and capable of going between the legs and under the low slung bull.
 In our belief the bulldog came from an era when man still used his best and most loyal friend to do jobs that he could not accomplish on his own.
 And thus was created for a specific job with a specific look and ability.
 It is our desire to produce great family companions that still exhibit the heritage of the dog that is called Bulldog. .

 Welcome to Heritage Style Bullies!
-Enjoy our site and feel free to contact us for any help we might be.
+Enjoy our site and feel free to contact us for any help we might be able to offer.
 If we do not have something for you then maybe we know someone who does.
-Or simply give us a holler just to Bulldog as it is our passion!
+Or simply give us a holler just to Bulldog as it is our passion!!